 Business owners often ask this question when they really want to know what the return on their investment (ROI) will be.
 Will a long-term investment in SEO be worth the cost?

-The simple answer is that SEO should be a part of your marketing strategy for as long as you want your website to appear on the first page of Google.
+The simple answer is that SEO should be a part of your marketing strategy for as long as you want your website to appear high up in the top ten results of Google’s SERP.
 This article will explain why you should regularly optimize your website or app to appear in organic search results.